Weight Problems and Obesity in Children

 - Look for hidden sugar.
 Reducing the amount of candy and desserts you and your child eat is only part of the battle since sugar is also hidden in foods as diverse as bread, canned soups and vegetables, pasta sauce, margarine, instant mashed potatoes, frozen dinners, low-fat meals, fast food, and ketchup.
 Your body gets all it needs from sugar naturally occurring in food—so anything added amounts to nothing but a lot of empty calories.
 Check labels and opt for low sugar products and use fresh or frozen ingredients instead of canned goods.

 - Schedule regular meal times.
 The majority of children like routine.
 If your kids know they will only get food at certain times, they will be more likely to eat what they get when they get it.

-Limit dining out.
-If you must eat out, avoid fast food and make the healthy choices you are trying to make at home.
+- Limit dining out.
+If you must eat out, avoid fast food if you can and make the healthy choices you are trying to make at home.

-Weight problems and obesity in children tip 3: Be smart about snacks and sweets
+Weight problems and obesity in children tip 3: Be smart about snacks and sweet food

 Your home is where your child most likely eats the majority of his or her meals and snacks, so it is vital that your kitchen is stocked with healthy choices and treats.

 - Don’t ban sweets entirely.
 While many kids' sugar consumption exceeds healthy limits, having a no sweets rule is an invitation for cravings and overindulging when given the chance.
 Instead, limit the amount of cookies, candies, and baked goods your child eats and introduce fruit-based snacks and desserts instead.